Welcome to West Bridge Consulting

 A ‘sector deal’ for the creative industries; highlights the creative economy work of the British Council and provides an update on latest policy developments in the UK

-West Bridge Consulting is an advisory firm which focuses on the arts, media and entertainment sectors.
-The company was founded by Martin Smith in 2003, is based in London but international in scope.
+West Bridge Consulting focuses on the arts, media and entertainment sectors which together loosely comprise the ‘creative economy’.
+The company was founded by Martin Smith in 2003.
+This website is primarily a platform for his teaching and advisory work.

-Prior to the pandemic, the global market for cultural goods and services was growing fast, continuing to expand even during the economic slump of 2008-09.
-This trend was driven by the rapid expansion of the middle classes in emerging economies and the impact of the internet-enabled digital shift on cultural consumption.
-This pattern of rapid growth is being severely disrupted by Covid19: however this disruption is highly uneven creating big winners and significant losers.
-The live performing arts are in turmoil and at serious risk of contraction in many countries, whilst the online consumption of movies, games and other media content is set to grow exponentially.
+Radical change is everywhere.
+Prior to the pandemic, the global market for cultural goods and services was growing fast, continuing to expand even during the financial slump of 2008-09.
+This trend was largely driven by the rapid expansion of the middle classes in emerging economies and the impact of the internet-enabled digital shift in cultural consumption.
+In developed economies especially this pattern of rapid growth is being severely disrupted by Covid19.
+The disruption is highly uneven creating big winners and significant losers.
+The live performing arts are again in turmoil and at serious risk of contraction in many countries, whilst the online consumption of movies, games and other media content continues to grow strongly.

-Against this background I aim to help clients to navigate their way through major policy challenges, a changing competitive landscape and emerging new business models.
+Against this complex background I aim to help clients, colleagues and students to understand the major policy challenges and to navigate their way through emerging new business models and the changing competitive landscape.

 Dr Martin Smith